temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 Temporal supports Mutual Transport Layer Security (mTLS) as a method of encrypting network traffic between services within a Temporal Cluster, or between application processes and a Cluster.

 Mutual TLS can be enabled in Temporal’s [TLS configuration](/references/configuration#tls).
-This configuration can be passed along through WithConfig or WithConfigLoader.
+This configuration can be passed through `WithConfig` or `WithConfigLoader`.

 This configuration includes two sections that serve to separate intra-cluster and external traffic.
 That way, different certificates and settings can be used to encrypt each section of traffic: